rrykarlsefni/inouets/README.md

 ## inouets (base)

 ---
-## License

-This project is licensed under the [MIT License](./LICENSE).
-Versi license custom, terjemahan dalam bahasa Indonesia beserta tambahan klausul dapat dilihat di [LICENSE-ID](./LICENSE-ID).
----

-## Open Source

-The **inouets** project is fully **open source** and **not encrypted (no enc)**.
-You are free to study, modify, and use this source code under the MIT license.

-There are no encoded or encrypted files, everything is fully readable and open for development.

----
 > [!NOTE]
 > **Simple WhatsApp Bot** using **TypeScript (ESM)** with case command handler.
 > Built on the latest **Baileys** [@whiskeysockets/baileys 7.0.0-rc.2](https://www.npmjs.com/package/@whiskeysockets/baileys#starting-socket-with-pairing-code) – see [Migration Guide (v7.x.x)](https://baileys.wiki/docs/migration/to-v7.0.0/).